Nohty/Nohty/README.md

 ### Talking about Personal Stuffs:

-- 🔭 I’m currently working on a discord bot.
 - 🌱 I’m currently learning Go, Rust and Typescript.
 - 📫 How to reach me: [Discord][discord]